Brian Dumoulin: Seattle Kraken

+Anaheim Ducks

+With a year remaining on his contract, Dumoulin was traded after just one season with the Kraken to the Anaheim Ducks in exchange for a fourth round pick in 2026 on July 2, 2024.

+New Jersey Devils

+In the final year of his contract with Anaheim, Dumoulin was traded to the New Jersey Devils on March 6, 2025, in exchange for prospect Herman Träff and a 2025 2nd round draft pick.
+Dumoulin played out the remainder of the regular season for the playoff bound Devils in a second-pairing role, registering 1 goal and 6 points through 19 appearances.
+He went scoreless through 5 post-season games in a first-round defeat to the Carolina Hurricanes.

+Los Angeles Kings

+Having concluded his contract with the Devils, Dumoulin left as a free agent and was signed to a three-year, $12 million contract with the Los Angeles Kings on July 1, 2025.

 Playing style

 As a youth, Dumoulin was described by Monarchs head coach Sean Tremblay as being similar to Ryan Whitney.
 He also praised Dumoulin's size and stick use.
 Upon signing an entry-level contract with the Hurricanes, Ron Francis described Dumoulin as a "big, puck-moving defenseman."
 Later, Dumoulin described himself as being "solid in my defensive zone."
 He credited much of his improvement since turning professional to former Wilkes-Barre/Scranton head coach John Hynes and assistant Alain Nasreddine.

 International play

 As an American citizen, Dumoulin has represented the United States men's national junior ice hockey team at the junior level in international tournaments.
 His first international tournament was at the 2008 Ivan Hlinka Memorial Tournament where Team USA placed 7th.
 In his second tournament at the international level, Dumoulin helped lead Team USA to a bronze medal at the 2011 World Junior Ice Hockey Championships.

 Personal life

 Dumoulin and his wife Kayla had their first child together in November 2019.
 Off the ice, Dumoulin was inspired by Anthony Bourdain to become serious about cooking.
 Prior to the chef's death, Dumoulin watched every episode of Anthony Bourdain: No Reservations and The Layover.